Vulnerability in Z-Wave Wireless Communications Protocol, Used By Some IoT and Smart Devices, Exposes 100 Million Devices To Attack - Slashdot

 I'm married and that's actually my vibrator.

-Interesting question (Score:2)
+Interesting question (Score:3)

 Re: (Score:2)